BikLab/MARS8180-EnvDataSci/Week5a-ASV-clustering.md

 #### 11:50 - 12:25 Clustering eDNA data using DADA2

 We will denoise our dataset using the DADA2 software using 12 threads.
-And visualize our results (how many reads were kept, trimmed, etc.)
+And visualize our results (how many reads were kept, trimmed, etc.).
+Also check that you are supplying the script with the correct paths.

 ```
-INPUT=/home/ad14556/ddt-project/results/03-cutadapt-sans-primers.qza
+INPUT=/home/userid/ddt-project/results/03-cutadapt-sans-primers.qza
-OUTPUT=/home/ad14556/ddt-project/results/
+OUTPUT=/home/userid/ddt-project/results/
-SUMM=/home/ad14556/ddt-project/results/05-dada2-stats-summ.qzv
+SUMM=/home/userid/ddt-project/results/05-dada2-stats-summ.qzv

 qiime dada2 denoise-paired \
   --i-demultiplexed-seqs ${INPUT} \